Nissan 240SX: Second generation (S14; 1994–1998)

 The base model had 4-lug, 15-inch wheels, a softer suspension, and no rear sway bar.
 The base model had several options and features available to be fitted to the car such as leather seats, ABS, and a viscous limited-slip differential.
-SE and LE models came equipped with 5-lug, 16-inch alloy wheels, a stiffer suspension than the base model, and a rear sway bar.
-The LE was basically an upgraded SE model, but with more standard equipment such as leather seats, keyless entry, an anti-theft system, and a CD player.
-Anti-lock brakes and a viscous limited-slip differential could be had as an optional package to both base and SE/LE models.
+The SE and LE models were equipped with 5-lug, 16-inch alloy wheels, a stiffer suspension setup compared to the base model, and a rear sway bar.
+The LE variant essentially served as an upgraded version of the SE, offering additional standard features such as leather seats, keyless entry, an anti-theft system, and a CD player.
+Both the base and SE/LE models offered anti-lock brakes and a viscous limited-slip differential as part of an optional package.

 In 1996, the 1997 model year 240SX received minor updates.
 The different looks of the S-Chassis are referred to as before change "Zenki" and after change "Kouki".
 Changes were mostly aesthetic, including new projector headlights, front bumper, hood, fenders, and revised taillights and center panel.
 Side skirts became standard on the SE and LE trim level.

+This generation of the 240SX (as well as other sports cars of the time) suffered in sales due to competition from other car manufacturers and consumers at the time choosing more practical vehicles, such as SUVs.
 1998 marked the end of production for the Nissan 240SX, with no further variations released in North America.

-This generation of the 240SX suffered in sales due to competition from other car manufacturers and consumers at the time choosing more practical vehicles, such as SUVs.
-In this generation, every 240SX was built in Kyūshū, Japan.
 The last 240SX rolled off the assembly line on July 23, 1998.